 To help you begin your journey, we put together the top five things you should ask before getting your first treatment.
-We also recommend going to clinics that offer consultations so that you have the opportunity to ask a professional about your concerns and get personalised recommendations.
+We also recommend going to clinics that offer complimentary, no-obligation consultations so that you have the opportunity to ask a professional about your concerns and get personalised recommendations before committing to any procedures.
 When it comes to cosmetic medicine, one size never fits all.

 Question 1: What type of laser do you use?

 The less expensive clinics often rely on IPL technology (Intense Pulsed Light) for a broad range of treatments, and it can be branded in different ways.
 While IPL can be safe and effective for certain conditions in lighter skin tones, it should not be used for everyone and everything.
 When used on melasma, for instance, there is a risk that IPL can make the condition worse.

 The main difference between IPL and laser is that lasers have a specific wavelength which can be more targeted and more accurate than IPL.
 IPL also uses heat energy, while different types of laser may use heat, light or vibrational energy.
 There are also ultrasound and radiofrequency energies for anti-ageing, skin tightening and collagen stimulation.
 An experienced Clinician can recommend the right technology for your skin type and your specific concern.

 Question 2: What qualifications and training do you have?

 Laser technology is not yet heavily regulated in Australia, so you have to make sure you’re going to a professional clinic.
 Rejuvenation Clinics of Australia is doctor-led and we hold our laser treatments to the same safety and technical standards as with other medical procedures.
 Our Clinicians are certified in laser safety and we provide them with regular, ongoing training with our Clinical Directors and with industry representatives to ensure they’re following the best protocols.